appserver-io/appserver/_docs/installation.md

 All our builds are orchestrated using [ANT property files](http://www.tutorialspoint.com/ant/ant_property_files.htm) which are included in the runtime package.
 They contain meta-information needed for building the appserver.io sources.
 Most important is the `build.default.properties` file within the package root.
-It contains information about the environment, about the dependencies appserver.io has and the versions which can be used.
+It contains information about the environment, about the dependencies appserver.io has and the versions that can be used.

 > Build properties can be overwritten locally within a `build.properties` file in the package root.

 For our Raspbian example, we provide additional meta-information within the `buildfiles` directory.
-To use it, the `os.distribution` property of our default build properties needs to be overwritten which is shown below:
+To use it, the `os.distribution` property of our default build properties need to be overwritten as it is shown below:

 ```
 # ---- Default Operating System -------------------------------------------------